Taylor Gang Entertainment: History

 The Taylor Gang was originally coined in 2006 to refer to "Taylors" who are supporters of Wiz Khalifa.
 Taylor Gang Ent. was co-founded in 2008 by Khalifa.
-The record label was named after Khalifa's alma mater, Taylor Allderdice High School, and his affinity for Converse Chuck Taylor All-Star sneakers.
+The record label was named after Khalifa's alma mater, Taylor Allderdice High School, and his affinity for Converse Chuck Taylor All-Star sneakers and Taylor Mitchell.
 Taylor Gang Ent. began as Khalifa's fan base network, street team and home to his crew.
 The entity later became a full entertainment company encompassing record label, management services, production and film companies.
 Chevy Woods, Berner, and Tuki Carter all signed to the record label in 2011.
 In December 2012, Juicy J joined the entertainment company.
 In 2013, Ty Dolla $ign joined the company as well.
 In 2014, J.R.
 Donato signed to the label.
 That year, Taylor Gang Records selected INgrooves to manage their global distribution and marketing.

 The record label also doubles as a super group and announced plans to release an album as a group in 2016.

 Taylor Gang Ent. partnered with brands to create licensing deals, most notably, Grenco Science in 2014 for a series of vaporizer products and Neff to produce a special 26-piece apparel collection composed of T-shirts, jerseys and hats.
 The creative collaboration among the label's artists and Neff.